JSJ splittings for all Artin groups: Introduction

 \begin{thmintro}[see Theorem~\ref{thm:JSJ}] Let $\Gamma$ be a finite, connected, labelled graph on at least three vertices.
 There is an $A_\Gamma$-tree $J(\Gamma)$ which is a JSJ-decomposition for $A_\Gamma$ over virtually cyclic subgroups. \end{thmintro}

 The construction of $J(\Gamma)$ is explicit, but we postpone it to Definition~\ref{defn:J_gamma} and only provide an example here (see Figure~\ref{fig:JSJ_from_intro}).
-Crucially, the proof of Theorem~\ref{thm:JSJ} uses that big chunks on at least three vertices do not split further over $\Z$, as a consequence of Theorem~\ref{thmintro:splitting}.
+Crucially, the proof of Theorem~\ref{thm:JSJ} uses that big chunk parabolics on at least three vertices do not split further over $\Z$, as a consequence of Theorem~\ref{thmintro:splitting}.

 \begin{exintro} Consider a connected graph $\Gamma$ as in Figure \ref{fig:JSJ_from_intro}, whose big chunks are $\Sigma$, $\Lambda$, and the three leaves, with labels $2$, $3$, and $6$, respectively.
 The associated JSJ decomposition $J(\Gamma)$ of $A_\Gamma$ is also depicted in the Figure.
 White vertices correspond to separating vertices of $\Gamma$, while black vertices roughly correspond to big chunks.
 The only exception are even leaves: a leaf with label $2$ (here, spanned by $b$ and $v$) further splits as a HNN extension, while an even leaf with higher label (here, generated by $f$ and $g$) splits as an amalgamation $\Z^2*_\Z \Z$ over its centre (here, generated by $(fg)^3$, as the label is $6$).
 Whenever an edge of $J(\Gamma)$ is not labelled in this picture, the edge group is the white vertex group, whose embedding in the black vertex group corresponds to the graph inclusion of a separating vertex inside a big chunk. \end{exintro}